 A few days later, however, the artist showed he was still raging against the dying of the light with the release of his 12th solo studio album, Ordinary Man, featuring collaborations with Elton John, Post Malone and Guns N' Roses guitarist Slash.

 A&E Biography Special: 'The Nine Lives of Ozzy Osbourne'

-A&E Network’s Emmy Award-winning “Biography” banner will premiere a new documentary special celebrating one of rock’s biggest stars.
-Featuring exclusive interviews and archival footage, Biography: The Nine Lives of Ozzy Osbourne, premiering Labor Day, September 7 at 9/8c on A&E, delves into the many lives and incredible career of the man who has personified rock and roll rebellion for decades
+A&E Network’s Emmy Award-winning “Biography” banner premiered a new documentary special celebrating one of rock’s biggest stars.
+Featuring exclusive interviews and archival footage, Biography: The Nine Lives of Ozzy Osbourne, which premiered Labor Day, September 7 at 9/8c on A&E, delved into the many lives and incredible career of the man who has personified rock and roll rebellion for decades